 We always remember in our prayers the residents of Queen’s House, Murray House, Evanthea House, and Grove House, together with all who receive Holy Communion at home.

-We continue to hold Sandra Wright in our prayers as she trains to be a Lay Reader.
+We continue to hold Sandra Wright in our prayers as she trains to be our Lay Reader.